 The timing of this decision is impactful; five years have already passed since the financial collapse of 2008, leaving the SEC potentially unable to pursue enforcement actions that led to the collapse.
 Clearly, the full impact of this court decision is not fully known.
 It is likely, however, that the end result could be a more aggressive investigation of potential violations by the SEC.

-Authors: Michelle L. Jacko, Esq., Managing Partner and Kurt Nuñez, Legal Assistant, Jacko Law Group, PC.
+Authors: Michelle L. Jacko, Esq., Managing Partner, Jacko Law Group, PC.
 JLG works extensively with investment advisers, broker-dealers, investment companies, hedge funds and banks on legal and regulatory compliance matters.

 This article is for information purposes and does not contain or convey legal advice.
 The information herein should not be relied upon in regard to any particular facts or circumstances without first consulting with a lawyer.